 Ash Patel: Thank you.
 Before we get started, can you give us the Best Ever listeners a little bit more about your background and what you’re focused on now?

 Tate Siemer: Yeah, originally from Midwest Cincinnati, Ohio, grew up in the suburbs, went to college in Ohio.
 And quickly, in my adult life, moved, relocated to Salt Lake City, Utah, where I became a ski bum in my 20s, and a ski photographer, and then eventually, got into more formal photography type work; weddings and portraits.
-Found that that wasn’t going to support the lifestyle that I aspired to, and decided that real estate investing looked really fun from the outside, and I had friends – they were flipping a triplex at the time, so I took a really basic investment course in 2006, started flipping single-family houses here in Utah… And did 10 or so houses probably before the crash, also became a real estate agent and worked with other investors, and brokered deals as well.
+Found that that wasn’t going to support the lifestyle that I aspired to, and decided that real estate investing looked really fun from the outside, and I had friends – they were flipping a triplex at the time, so I took a really basic investment course in 2006, started flipping single-family houses here in Utah… And did 10 or so houses probably before the housing market crash, also became a real estate agent and worked with other investors, and brokered deals as well.

 The crash happened, I got out of real estate completely for some other business adventures, and waited for things to come back in the real estate world.
 And then in 2012, my current partner, Carl York, and myself started flipping single-family houses again in Salt Lake, and really got busy with it this time; did about 40 houses or so over the course of six years, and really ranged from anywhere from $170,000 house to $1.2 million scenario, and everything in between.
 And again, found that we weren’t able to scale that business to the degree that we wanted to as far as revenue and profit and, etc. So we started to expand our horizons into the development world where we built six townhomes, million-dollar high-end luxury townhomes in downtown Salt Lake.
 We also did a couple of land entitlement deals, where we bought raw land and had the official entitlement work done, so that they were permitted for development projects, and then we sold those projects to developers.